-Yes, vertical containment, or an equivalent system of containing the work area, is required for exterior jobs where the property line is within 10 feet of the area of paint disturbance.
+Yes, vertical containment is required for exterior jobs where the property line is within 10 feet of the area of paint disturbance.
 In addition, vertical containment can also be used to minimize the amount of ground containment needed for a project.
 Ground containment measures may stop at the edge of the vertical barrier when using a vertical containment system.